|SEE OUR PHOTOS OF

-Tawny Owls, Little Owls (babies born this year) and Barn Owls
+Tawny Owls, Little Owls (at least four babies born here in 2017) and Barn Owls

 Grey Herons (fishing in our stream most mornings)

-Green Woodpecker, Lesser Spotted and Greater Spotted Woodpeckers (new family born this year)
+Green Woodpecker, Lesser Spotted and Greater Spotted Woodpeckers (new family born in 2017)

 Rooks, Jackdaws, Magpies, Cuckoos and Jays

 Fieldfares and Song Thrushes

 Garden Birds including Blue Tits (and their fledglings), Great Tits, Long Tailed and Coal Tits, Robins, Wrens, Sparrows, Starlings, Blackbirds, Pied Wagtails, lots of Goldfinches

 Swans (with their cygnets born in June), Mallards, Coots, Moorhens, Mandarins, Various Geese, Lapwings